Prisoner of war: Hague and Geneva Conventions

 Chapter II of the Annex to the 1907 Hague Convention IV – The Laws and Customs of War on Land covered the treatment of prisoners of war in detail.
 These provisions were further expanded in the 1929 Geneva Convention on the Prisoners of War and were largely revised in the Third Geneva Convention in 1949.

 Article 4 of the Third Geneva Convention protects captured military personnel, some guerrilla fighters, and certain civilians.
-It applies from the moment a prisoner is captured until their release or repatriation.
-One of the main provisions of the convention makes it illegal to torture prisoners and states that a prisoner can only be required to give their name, date of birth, rank and service number (if applicable).
+It applies from the moment of capture until release or repatriation.
+Under the 1949 Geneva Conventions, POWs are protected persons, meaning their deprivation of rights afforded by the Third Convention could amount to a war crime.
+Article 17 of the Third Geneva Convention states that POWs can only be required to give their name, date of birth, rank and service number.

-The ICRC has a special role to play, with regards to international humanitarian law, in restoring and maintaining family contact in times of war, in particular concerning the right of prisoners of war and internees to send and receive letters and cards (Geneva Convention (GC) III, art.71 and GC IV, art.107).
+The ICRC has a special role to play, with regards to international humanitarian law, in restoring and maintaining family contact in times of war, in particular concerning the right of prisoners of war and internees to send and receive letters and cards (Geneva Convention (GC) III, art.
+71 and GC IV, art.
+107).

 However, nations vary in their dedication to following these laws, and historically the treatment of POWs has varied greatly.
-During World War II, Imperial Japan and Nazi Germany (towards Soviet POWs and Western Allied commandos) were notorious for atrocities against prisoners of war.
-The German military used the Soviet Union's refusal to sign the Geneva Convention as a reason for not providing the necessities of life to Soviet POWs; and the Soviets also used Axis prisoners as forced labour.
-The Germans also routinely executed Allied commandos captured behind German lines per the Commando Order.
+During World War II, Imperial Japan and Nazi Germany were notorious for atrocities against prisoners of war.
+The German military used the Soviet Union's refusal to sign the Geneva Convention as a reason for not providing the necessities of life to Soviet POWs; the Soviets also used Axis prisoners as forced labour.
+The Germans routinely executed Allied commandos captured behind German lines per the Commando Order.